MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMTaskSequenceDeployment.md

 ### -InputObject

 Specifies a task sequence deployment object.
-To obtain a task sequence object, use the [Get-CMTaskSequenceDeployment](Get-CMTaskSequenceDeployment.md) cmdlet.
+To get a task sequence object, use the [Get-CMTaskSequenceDeployment](Get-CMTaskSequenceDeployment.md) cmdlet.

 ```yaml
 Type: IResultObject